theigorp/beginnerprojects/README.md

 # beginnerprojects
-Just some projects i made when i was really bored.
+Just some projects i made when i was really bored.I have no idea how this works :D